-The ministry may be required to pay an amount up to an extra ten per cent of the value of the land if the judge finds that the ministry did not fulfill its duty to make reasonable attempts to negotiate a purchase before resorting to expropriation.
+Penalty - The Ministry may be required to pay an amount up to an extra ten per cent of the value of the land if the judge finds that the ministry did not fulfill its duty to make reasonable attempts to negotiate a purchase before resorting to expropriation.
 As in the case of interest, an award is discretionary and not automatic.
 It will be very fact sensitive.

 There are three general limits on compensation: